Center of Gravity (CG)

-The center of gravity (CG) of an object is the balance point around which there are equal moment arms of length times weight.
-The object can act as if all its weight was concentrated at the CG.
+The center of gravity (CG) of an object is the balance point around which its matter is evenly distributed.
+In such a case, the object can act as if all its weight was concentrated at the CG.

 You can find the center of gravity mathematically by taking the average or mean distribution of the weight of the object.
 You can also find the CG experimentally by either using a plumb line or finding the balance point.